Ashwin Sundar

 You seem like someone heavily influenced by Snow Crash.

-I lazily read a few titles, when I saw it.
+I walked up and lazily read a few titles, and then saw it.
 Snow Crash.
 That legendary book, which I failed to read ten years ago.
 I took the book and quickly walked back home.
 After dinner, I opened the book and began to read.

 At this point of the writing, I am invariably struck by writer’s block.
 I did not plan the subject matter of this blog post well, and have no thesis.
 Frustrated, I plugged in all that I’ve written so far into Claude 3.5 Sonnet, and ask for it’s recommendation.
 It suggests the following: